Black History at Mammoth Cave

 Will passed away in the early 1900's.
 His wife Hannah ultimately filed for and received a veteran's widow pension in 1906.

 Matt Bransford was the grandson of the slave guide Mat Bransford of the Stephen Bishop era.
 Matt filled a certain niche that other guides had never done before.
 He owned and operated a hotel out of his own home.
 Despite the ending of the civil war blacks were still not welcome in many establishments.
-Among guides, segragation was nearly non-existent.
+Among guides, segregation was nearly non-existent.
 However, outside of Mammoth Cave black visitors were often the victims of such a practice.
 In fact operators of the Mammoth Cave Hotel were all too aware of visitors' expectations when it came to sharing social settings with African Americans.
 Blacks were not allowed to be on the same tours with whites much less stay in the same hotel.
 Matt traveled to larger cities to appeal to the African American community to visit the world famous Mammoth Cave.
 Matt led Special tours so African Americans could experience the renowned Mammoth Cave.
 Matt and his wife, Zemmie, provided lodging and meals for black visitors at their home called the Bransford Resort.
-It was the first time in Mammoth Cave history the African American community could experience the same comforts and fasciantion of the cave white visitors had experienced for over a century.
+It was the first time in Mammoth Cave history the African American community could experience the same comforts and fascination of the cave white visitors had experienced for over a century.

-Today Matt and his wife Zemmie rest in a cemtery located in Glasgow, Kentucky.
+Today Matt and his wife Zemmie rest in a cemetery located in Glasgow, Kentucky.
 Their headstone no doubt represents their affection for each other.
 It is a simple stone in the shape of two hearts bonded together.

 Kentucky African American Encyclopedia